 Being able to prioritize where to allocate your budget and resources ensures that your project runs as smoothly and efficiently as possible.
 To effectively prioritize your spending, follow these simple steps:

 These costs are non-negotiable, so take them into account before spending in other areas.
-In monday.com, you’ll be able to flag these payments in the template so that they’re easy to spot.
+In monday.com, you can flag these payments in your budget board so they’re easy to spot and prioritize.

 Automate parts of the process